 - 174.-MAJOR PROBLEMS IN DEMOCRACY.
 Foundations of social life, problems of work and welfare, the business of living together, problem individuals and the processes of social control are emphasized in this course.
 4 quarter hours.
-Text: Eldrige-Clark, Major Problems of Democracy. - 270.-(VI (a)-U. S. since the Civil War and Indiana History.
-A continuation of History V (a) from the reconstruction period to the present followed by a general survey of the history of Indiana.
+Text: Eldrige-Clark, Major Problems of Democracy. - 175.-INDIANA HISTORY.
+2 quarter hours. - 270.-(VI. (a)-U. S. SINCE THE CIVIL WAR.
+A continuation of History V (a) from the reconstruction period to the present.
 4 quarter hours.